 The only extra thing that you need to do is to add

-target="_blank" (highlighted with yellow) to the code, because you don’t have that option in WordPress by default.
+target="_blank" (highlighted in yellow) to the code because you don’t have that option in WordPress by default.

-Now you can copy the code and add it in a Text widget, like you saw above.
+Now you can copy the code and add it in a Text widget, as you saw above.